Nisar Nasik

 Nisar Nasik (15 February 1939 - 3 July 2019) was a Pakistani poet.

 Career

 He was born in Rawalpindi, Pakistan in 1939 and used to work for both Radio Pakistan and Pakistan Television.
 He was credited with writing the song "Dil Dil Pakistan", a highly popular patriotic song by the musical band Vital Signs first released in 1987.

 Awards and recognition

-Pakistan Television awarded him the Lifetime Achievement Award for his contributions in Urdu literature.
+Pakistan Television awarded him the Lifetime Achievement Award for his contribution to Urdu literature.